defunctzombie/node-makeup/README.md

 Typeahead is a widget we installed via npm.
 It provides some javascript (ala commonjs style) and a base stylesheet.
 We want to use that base stylesheet and customize it for our needs.

 Our widgets.css remains a valid css file.
-If passed through makeup, the @require statements will load any css which the [typeahead](https://github.com/shtylman/typeahead) module provided (via the package.json:style) field.
+If passed through makeup, the @import statements will load any css which the [typeahead](https://github.com/shtylman/typeahead) module provided (via the package.json:style) field.

 When we visit `site.com/css/widgets.css` we will be served a single css file with the rules for our typeahead widget.